 Slow Cooker Chili for a Cool Evening

-Winter is the perfect time to fire up the slow cooker and make some long-simmered comfort food.
-Chili is a perfect food for a cool winter, fall, or early spring evening.
+Fall is the perfect time to fire up the slow cooker and make some long-simmered comfort food.
+Chili is a perfect food for a cool fall evening.
 Everyone in our family likes it, and you can offer a variety of different condiments so everyone can customize their bowl to their own liking.

 Here, I’ve adapted my go-to chili recipe for the slow cooker.
 Put all the ingredients in the cooker in the morning and let it go and it will be hot and ready in time for dinner.
 You can also chop up the vegetables for the recipe—onions, garlic, and green peppers—in the food processor, saving a little more work in the process.

 If you like your chili spicy, feel free to add some cayenne pepper (1 teaspoon or to taste) or chopped jalapeños.
 Since we always have to feed both grownups and kids, so I tend to make it mild.
 Besides, you can always add your own heat after the fact, but it's impossible to take it out once you've put it in!

 - 2 pounds lean ground beef or ground turkey

 - 2 green bell peppers

 - 2 tablespoons olive oil (optional, see instructions below)